http4s/http4s/docs/docs/quickstart.md

 http4s is available for Scala 2.12, 2.13, and 3.

-You can add http4s to your build by adding its modules to your dependencies in `build.sbt`:
+You can add http4s to your build by adding its modules to your dependencies in `build.sbt`.
+Here are some common dependencies, more are available on the [integrations page][integrations].

 ```scala
 libraryDependencies ++= Seq(